-"Time is ripe for the insertion of smart structures and materials into space systems."
+"Time is ripe for the insertion of smart structures and materials

 Dr. Keith